JovRoncal/PCBuildHub_Documentation/PCBuilldHUBPGI.md

 Project Title: PC Build Hub

 ## A. Problem Statement:
-Building a PC requires technical knowledge, especially regarding the compatibility of parts.
-Many beginners struggle with choosing the right components, ensuring compatibility, and assembling their PC.
-There is also a lack of reliable local resources to purchase PC parts and receive guidance, especially in North Caloocan, Philippines.
+Building a PC is highly technical, especially in terms of the compatibility of parts.
+Most beginners get stuck on choosing the appropriate components and assembling their PCs.
+Moreover, there are few reliable local resources that one can turn to when buying computer parts and getting advice, especially around North Caloocan, Philippines.
+Some of the common problems include; []

+• Confusion about the compatibility of the component.
+• Lack of availability of reliable and trusted local vendors.
+• Lack of proper assembly instructions in detail and resulting in mistakes while building it.

 ## B. Project Description:
 PC Build Hub is an all-in-one ecommerce platform where users can buy PC parts and receive step-by-step video tutorials to guide them through assembling their components.
 The app aims to simplify the PC-building process by offering a tool to check component compatibility, provide personalized build suggestions, and allow users to purchase all necessary parts from a trusted marketplace.
 The system will cater to both beginners and experienced PC builders.